 At the reading session ends, rehearse what you learned right away.
 Avoid distractions and multi-tasking because they interfere with the consolidation processes that enable longer-term memory.
 Then answer the questions about the content you have just read from the CFAI, Schweser or Genesis Q bank.
 Think about and rehearse what you read at least twice later that day.
 Rehearse again at last once for the next 2–3 days.

-I hope these tips prove to be useful.
+We hope these tips prove to be useful.
 Watch this space for more study and exam tips soon!!